 - Dry skin, thin hair, and fragile nail.
 Hand and feet easy getting cold.

-They are shy and lack of confidence.
-They tend to don’t have much patient.
+They are shy and lack confidence.
+They tend to don’t have many patients.
 However, they are flexible and readily adapt to change.
-They will feel nervous, scared and worried under stress.
+They will feel nervous, scared, and worried under stress.

 - Medium build